Dobiasd/articles/from_goto_to_std-transform.md

 ```
 `std::transform` tells the reader at one glance that `v.size()` elements will be pushed into `result` and that every single element from `v` will be used to generate exactly one new element for `result`.
 Now one just has to look at `return i*i` and he directly knows everything.
-This is much easier than to decypher a for loop every time.
+This is much easier than decyphering a for loop every time.

 ## Range-based for vs. [`<algorithm>`](http://en.cppreference.com/w/cpp/algorithm)